timskillman/raspberrypi/README.md

  - Run 'make' for particular project in Projects folder

- **Note:** SDL2.0.5 is installed in Raspbian Stretch although you will need to use SDL2.0.8 for the shaders in these projects to work.
+ **Note:** SDL2.0.5 is installed in Raspbian Stretch although you will need to use SDL2.0.9 for the shaders in these projects to work.

- Please follow the instructions on ChoccyHobNob's website to install SDL2.0.8 on your Raspberry Pi;
+ Please follow the instructions on ChoccyHobNob's website to install SDL2.0.9 (of the latest SDL2) on your Raspberry Pi;

  https://choccyhobnob.com/raspberry-pi/sdl2-2-0-8-on-raspberry-pi/